A $\Lambda$-adic Kudla lift: The -modified Kudla lift

 where

 so that

+where the notation for the summation means that we have chosen, for each ideal class, a representative coprime to $p$.
+Clearly, the choice of the fractional ideal is not unique, but the theta kernel $\theta_h$ does not depend on such choice, by the same argument as in \cite[p.
+9]{finis}.
 To obtain our formula, we relate our lifting to the lifting from $\GU(2)$ to $\GU(2)$ introduced by Kudla \cite[p.
 14]{kudlaq}, a technique already used by Finis.
 To this end, consider the two-dimensional hermitian space $V_0=K^2$ with hermitian form of matrix

-Then the associated special unitary group is $SU(V_0)\equiv\SL_2(\R)$.
-Fix $L_0'=(p^rD\mathcal{O}_{K})^2$ and $L_0=(\mathcal{O}_{K})^2$, and set
+Then the associated special unitary group is $\SU(V_0)\equiv\SL_2(\R)$.
+Fix $L_0=(p^rD\mathcal{O}_{K})^2$ and $L_0^*=((p^rD)^{-1}\mathcal{O}_{K})^2$, and set

-For a fractional ideal $\mathfrak{c}$ of $K$ and $h\in L_0'/L_0$ a theta kernel $\h\times \h\to \Cc$ is given by
+For a fractional ideal $\mathfrak{c}$ of $K$ and $h\in L_0^*/L_0$ a theta kernel $\h\times \h\to \Cc$ is given by

 where